git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/SE-Activity/DB Setup/DBSetup.md

-# Setting up a DB for running the use-case and workshop
+# Setting up a DB for running the use-case

 For the simplicity, the depicted mysql-DB is being hosted as an AWS-RDS instance.
 Being under free tier it would serve 50 connections independently.